 Wildlife is the biggest concern.
 Our desire to be as low-impact a culture as possible living in communion and cohesion with the native wildlife is huge.
 Aside from the small risk of wildlife harming pets, cats kill birds and pets in general tend to keep the wildlife at a distance that limits interaction to pretty much sightseeing.
 Walking with deer, having birds land on you, hand-feeding natures little creatures, etc. is something that has to be experienced to be appreciated.

 Liability is the second largest concern.
 Dogs with the right temperament are fine, but where do you draw the line?
 How do you screen for this?
-With children on the property and 30% of our population being tourism – liability is a very real issue if you have the wrong dog.
+With children on the property and 30% of our population from tourism – liability is a very real issue if we have the wrong dog.

 Community: A good amount of research has already been done by us on the effects of pets on communities in general and the solid majority of what we have found is that pets are a significant cause of stress on community harmony and for this reason most communities, including many who started by allowing pets, maintain a no pets policy.

-Sustainability: Mess, barking, dog food, and other time and/or financial resource drains are also concerns.
+Sustainability: Mess, barking and other noise, pet food, and other time and/or financial resource drains are also concerns.

-One possible solution is making one of the Pods a “pet pawd” distanced from the other pods with a surrounding fence for safety of pets and wildlife, cleanliness, etc. This would have the additional benefits of allowing people visiting to bring their pets.
+Another option would be to make one of the Pods a “pet pawd.”
+This village would be distanced from the other villages with a surrounding fence or other enclosure for safety of pets and wildlife, cleanliness, etc. This would have the additional benefits of allowing people visiting to bring their pets.
 Pets moving into this “Pawd” with Community Members would be treated just like sponsored members with 100% consensus required before inclusion in the community.
-Based on conversations so far – Pod 3 will most likely be the “pet pawd” but we still need to be established before throwing the doors wide to pets.
+The Straw Bale Village (Pod 2) already has a design that could support this if consensus chose to go in this direction.

-Small pets only, indoor pets only, only cats… all of these options have been discussed.
-Whatever happens, consensus will decide and can always be changed by consensus.
+A third option could be small pets only, indoor pets only, only cats, or only pets chosen and agreed upon by consensus.
+All of these options have been discussed.
+Whatever happens, consensus will decide and the plan can always be changed by consensus.
 For now, however, we are not allowing pets and will discuss this issue further at the 120-day mark of being on the property.

 Q: What about small pets, exotic pets, etc.?

-The pet policy applies to all pets including reptiles, amphibians, rodents, etc.
+The current pet policy applies to all pets including reptiles, amphibians, rodents, etc.

 Q: Is there any possibility of an exception to this policy for my pet?